joeladams/OO_MPI_IO/genTextAndBinaryFiles/README.md

 - `1M_doubles.txt`, a text file containing 1000000 on its first line, followed by the dataset in text format, with each data value on a separate line.

 These three programs are basically the same program with
-1. a typedef changed to set ItemType to the desired data type, and
+1. a typedef changed to set ItemType to the desired data type,
+2. constants LOW and HI set appropriately for the data type, and
-2. format-strings tweaked as needed for that data type.
+3. format-strings tweaked as needed for that data type.

 To generate a random dataset of a different data type, use any of these as a model.